S SOLDIERS OF THE GREAT WAR -PRIVATE H. BUNDY

 His grave reference is I.J.13

-HEM FARM MILITARY CEMETARY
+HEM FARM MILITARY CEMETERY

 HEM-MONACU, SOMME, FRANCE